stefafafan/pprof-helper/README.md

 ```

 ## Usage
 Go to the directory with `go.mod` and call the helper.
-The helper will go through your `go.mod` and for now print out pseudocode for
+The helper will go through your `go.mod` and for now just print out pseudocode that matches the used web framework.

 ```sh
 $ cd your-go-project